 Company has contract to house asylum seekers removed

-The Home Office is ending a company’s contract to provide accommodation for asylum seekers.
+The Home Office is ending a company’s contract to provide accommodation for asylum seekers after its performance “fell short” of expectations, a minister has said.

 Stay Belvedere Hotels (SBHL) houses people waiting for asylum decisions in 51 hotels in England and Wales, as well as the Napier Barracks in Folkestone, Kent, which is due to close and be returned to the Ministry of Defence in September.